coderefinery/git-intro/_episodes/12-interrupted.md

 ## Frequent situation: interrupted work

 We are saying that you should make nice, prefect code.
-But the real world is much more choatic.
+But the real world is much more chaotic.

 - You are in the middle of a Jackson-Pollock-style debugging spree with 27 modified files and debugging prints everywhere.
-- Your supervisor comes in and wants you to fix/commit something right now.
+- Your colleague comes in and wants you to fix/commit something right now.
 - What to do?

 Git provides lots of ways to switch tasks without ruining everything.

 ---

 ## Option 1: Stashing

-The **stash** is the first and easiest place to temporararily "stash" things.
+The **stash** is the first and easiest place to temporarily "stash" things.

 - `git stash` will put working directory and staging area changes away.
 Your code will be same as last commit.

 - `git stash pop` will return to the state you were before.
-Can give it a list
+Can give it a list.

 - `git stash list` will list the current stashes.